courjimen/techtonica-assignments/API-Project/README.md

     -format
 5. Send the request and in the response section you will be able to view your new data in postman and when you refresh your local host

-**GET**

-Select the POST from the color coded tab dropdown and insert this url: http://localhost:3000/books the send the request

 **PUT**
+1. Select PUT from the color coded tab dropdown and you will need to insert this url: http://localhost:3000/books/ID_NUMBER
+2. Replace ID_NUMBER with the ID number of the row you want to update
+3. Select the tab dropdown labelled "params" and select "body"
+4. Click the "x-www-form-urlencoded" option
+5. Enter the following four keys along with their updated values: <br>
+    -ibsn   <br>
+    -title  <br>
+    -author <br>
+    -format
+6. Send the request and in the response section you will be able to view your new data in postman and when you refresh your local host

 **DELETE**
+1. Select DELETE from the color coded tab dropdown and you will need to insert this url: http://localhost:3000/books/ID_NUMBER
+2. Replace ID_NUMBER with the ID number of the row you want to delete
+3. Send the request and in the response section you will be able to view your new data in postman and when you refresh your local host

 ### <ins>MAC Terminal</ins>
 _remember to mind capitalization and <ins>ALWAYS</ins> put a semicolon at the end of your postgreSQL command or it will not run_